BezzyBezzy/SimulationProject/README.md

 Based on a real-world ER, a Steady-State simulation model was built.
 The model tracks a patient from arrival to departure.
 The system includes several treatment stations: initial treatment, blood tests, X-rays, and final doctor diagnosis.
 Each station has associated resources and queues.
 The model accounts for three severity levels and applies probability-based processes and randomized service times based on defined distributions.

 ### System Components
+Note: the main code was done in Final_Simulation_ER jupyter notebook using the functions, classes and entities from the python files SimClasses, SimFunctions, SimRNG
 * **Entities:** Patients with varying conditions: Easy, Moderate, Severe.
 * **Resources:**
   * Beds: 90